by Bill McBride on 2/26/2010 11:07:00 AM

-Earlier the NAR released the existing home sales data for November; here are a couple more graphs ... and a few comments.
+Earlier the NAR released the existing home sales data for January; here are a few more graphs ...

 Click on graph for larger image in new window.

-This graph shows existing home sales (left axis) through November, and new home sales (right axis) through October.
+The second graph shows existing home sales (left axis) and new home sales (right axis) through January.
+I jokingly refer to this as the "distressing gap".

 The initial gap was caused by the flood of distressed sales.
 This kept existing home sales elevated, and depressed new home sales since builders couldn't compete with the low prices of all the foreclosed properties.